DamSenton/Travel-Japan-Master/README.md

 Pressing on the website logo or the 'Home' link on the nav bar will return the users to this landing page.

-When a user feels they have sppent enough time on the landing page, they can click the 'Gallery' link in the nav bar which takes them to a sleek gallery which showcases some personal images.
+When a user feels they have spent enough time on the landing page, they can click the 'Gallery' link in the nav bar which takes them to a sleek gallery which showcases some personal images.
 The users then hover over the image, which reveals a snippet of information on each image, and also an external link, should they wish to learn more.

-The booking page, while not functioning, due to a lack of JavaScript knowledge, is intuitivefor each user, and also highlights to the user if they haven't filled in each section.
+The booking page, while not functioning, due to a lack of JavaScript knowledge, is intuitive for each user, and also highlights to the user if they haven't filled in each section.
-Upon form completion, the user is met with a modal, aknowledging the form completion, and relaying to the user that they will be informed of any deals relating to their holiday search.
+Upon form completion, the user is met with a modal, acknowledging the form completion, and relaying to the user that they will be informed of any deals relating to their holiday search.

 ### Tablet User